SAP-samples/btp-bas-risk-management/documentation/develop/integrate-with-workzone/README.md

 ## Introduction

-In this section, the application will be connected with SSAP Build Work Zone, standard edition.
+In this section, the application will be connected with SAP Build Work Zone, standard edition.
 This allows to have one central entry point to show all of your SAP BTP applications.

  <img src="././images/SolutionDiagram_7.png" width="80%">